Skip to main content

 What Is the Role of Peptides in Metabolic Safety?

 Growth hormone secretagogues, such as Sermorelin and Ipamorelin, represent another layer of intervention within a combined protocol.
-These peptides stimulate the pituitary gland to release the body’s own in a natural, pulsatile manner.
+These peptides stimulate the pituitary gland to release the body’s own growth hormone in a natural, pulsatile manner.
 From a safety perspective, this is advantageous compared to direct administration of recombinant human growth hormone (rhGH), as it preserves the pituitary’s natural feedback loops.

 Improved growth hormone signaling has downstream benefits for metabolic health, including a reduction in visceral adipose tissue, improved lipid profiles, and enhanced insulin sensitivity.
 By improving these underlying metabolic parameters, peptide therapy can create a safer internal environment for the functioning of sex hormones, illustrating the interconnectedness of the endocrine system.